vmtrandev/python-fanpage-scraping/README.md

 ## 6. Word Statistics

 Usage
-* Open wordtokens_stat.py and change the final line code
+* Open wordtokens_stat.py and change the final line of code
 * Default data file location is: processed.json
 * To get topic name: open processed.json and copy the topic name wrapped inside ""